 Video games provide a perfect way to enjoy your leisure time and make great hobbies for many people.
 However, when you spend most of your time playing video games that you cannot perform other activities, you are addicted to video games.
 Many people do not know they have video game addiction and confuse that for the game’s love until it is too late.

-Video game addictions have not started today.
+Video game addiction has not started today.
 As computers became more widely available at workplaces, technological advances led to integrating games such as solitaire into the software.
 Office employees could spend most of their time playing these games, which notably reduced productivity.
 Over the years, more advanced and exciting video games have come up, which has led to an upsurge in the number of video game addicts.

 How do you know if you have a video game addiction?